-HPTN071 (PopART) is a community-randomised trial of the impact of a household-based combination HIV prevention intervention, which includes the annual door-to-door offer of point-of-care HTS by lay counsellors with support for linkage to immediate treatment and prevention services, on HIV incidence (Hayes, Ayles et al. 2014).
-Although progress has been made in reaching the first 90 of the Joint United Nations Programme on HIV/AIDS (UNAIDS) 90-90-90 targets, men remain harder to reach with household services and sustaining coverage among young people has also proved challenging (UNAIDS 2014, Floyd, Phiri et al. 2017, Hayes, Floyd et al. 2017).
-We hypothesised that providing individuals a choice of how to test for HIV, including the option to HIV self-test, either with or without the counsellor present, during annual household visits in this setting would reach populations harder to reach with HTS, including men and younger adults, with access to HTS.
+HPTN071 (PopART) is a community-randomized trial of the impact on HIV incidence of a household-based combination HIV-prevention intervention that includes an annual door-to-door offer of point-of-care HTS by lay counselors and support for linkage to immediate treatment and prevention services (Hayes et al. 2014).
+Although progress has been made in reaching the first 90 of the Joint United Nations Programme on HIV/AIDS (UNAIDS) 90-90-90 targets, men remain harder to reach through household services, and sustaining coverage among young people has also proved challenging (UNAIDS 2014; Floyd et al. 2017; Hayes et al. 2017).
+We hypothesized that providing individuals with a choice of how to test for HIV - including the option to self-test with or without a counselor present - during annual household visits in this setting would access harder-to-reach populations with HTS, including men and younger adults.

-In this study, we report the findings of a nested cluster-randomised trial (CRT) of community-based distribution of HIVST within four PopART intervention communities in Zambia.
-In the intervention arm of this trial, PopART lay counsellors conducting door-to-door household visits offered individuals the option to HIV test using an oral HIV self-test or HIV finger-prick testing.
+In this study, we report the findings of a nested cluster-randomized trial (CRT) of community-based distribution of HIVST within four PopART intervention communities in Zambia.
+In the intervention arm of this trial, PopART lay counselors conducting door-to-door household visits offered individuals the option to perform an HIV test using an oral self-test or finger-prick testing.
 We estimated the impact of this pilot HIVST intervention on knowledge of HIV status among the general adult and adolescent population.